Aishwarya Rai Bachchan Celebrates Dussehra With Daughter Aaradhya; Their Twinning Pics Are Adorable!

 A Candid Frame

-It looks like the priest is explaining one of the rituals from Dussehra puja to Aishwarya and Aaradhya.
+It looks like the priest is explaining one of the rituals from the Dussehra puja to Aishwarya and Aaradhya.

 We Love This Picture!